 The seventh commandment protects family relationships from a sexual standpoint.
 Sexual sins are highly destructive, and God wants His children to be pure.

 Sex and marriage are God-given experiences that Christians need a proper perspective of.
 Thus, God gives us His seventh commandment: You shall not commit adultery.

 Hosea was ordered by God to make a symbolic marriage to a harlot.
 This heartbreaking marriage portrayed Israel's unfaithfulness to God in spite of His care.

 For being such a religious book, the Bible contains an unusual number of references to harlotry!
 John Ritenbaugh uses this information to provide understanding of the motivations of Babylon the Great, the Great Harlot of Revelation 17 and 18.

 Most of us are living in the midst of the end-time manifestation of Babylon the Great.
 We can resist its influence if we understand what makes it so attractive to human nature.
-John Ritenbaugh explains what makes the Mystery Woman tick and why God judges her so severely.
+John Ritenbaugh explains what makes the Mystery Woman tick and why God judges h. . .

 What is pornography?
 Is nudity wrong?
-Discover the attittudes behind pornography and why Christians must strive for purity.
-This article also includes the insets, 'Government Research and Conclusions on Pornography' and 'Modesty in Clothing.'
+Discover the attitudes behind pornography and why Christians must strive for purity.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.